Squirrel Removal Salem County

 During the on-site inspection, our technician looks for signs of squirrel activity, such as droppings, gnaw marks, nesting material, and damaged insulation.
 We carefully check likely entry points, including rooflines, vents, soffits, and gaps where utility lines enter.
 The goal is to determine how many animals are involved, where they are traveling, and what conditions allowed them to enter.

 Once we have a clear understanding of your property and the level of activity, we explain your options in plain language.
 We describe a squirrel control plan that may include humane removal methods, carefully chosen materials, and a focus on minimizing risk to people and pets.
-Because our company places a priority on eco-friendly solutions, we work to select products and techniques that are effective while also supporting our mission to reduce environmental impact.

 Signs You Need Squirrel Control